 2. Leverage High Intent Keywords

 The days of picking the right keyword and stuffing a page full of it are gone.
-First of all, that type of writing won't do much to convince and convert potential customers once they reach your page.
+First of all, that type of writing won't do much to attract organic traffic and convert potential customers once they reach your page.

 Second, search engines are getting smarter and may penalize that type of behavior.
-That doesn't mean we should ignore keywords.
+That doesn't mean we should ignore keywords, they're still a valid strategy to grow traffic.

 Quite the opposite.
 We need to think a little more deeply about them.
 This is the ideal time to step back and align your content marketing strategy with your keyword strategy by shifting from keywords to topic clusters since the way people search has changed.